How to Relax When TTC

 How to relax when trying to get pregnant

-Before we get going here, two things:
+Before we get going here, a few things:

 1. None of this is your fault.
 We’ll say it again: nothing to do with any of this is your fault.